yt-project/yt/doc/source/developing/testing.rst

 - intentional change of style in yt
 - old baseline fails with a new version of matplotlib, but changes are not noticeable to the human eye

 The process of updating images is the same in all cases.
+It involves opening two Pull Requests (PR) that we'll number PR1 and PR2.

-1. open a Pull Request (PR) to yt's main repo with the code changes
+1. open a Pull Request (PR1) to yt's main repo with the code changes
 2. wait for tests jobs to complete
 3. go to the "Checks" tab on the PR page (``https://github.com/yt-project/yt/pull/<PR number>/checks``)
 4. if all tests passed, you're done !